Who Framed Roger Rabbit: Cancelled sequel

 In February 2013, Gary K. Wolf, writer of the original novel, said Erik Von Wodtke and he were working on a development proposal for an animated Disney buddy comedy starring Mickey Mouse and Roger Rabbit called The Stooge, based on the 1952 film of the same name.
-The proposed film is set in a prequel, taking place five years before Who Framed Roger Rabbit and part of the story is about how Roger met Jessica.
-Wolf has stated the film is currently wending its way through Disney.
+The proposed film was to be a prequel, taking place five years before Who Framed Roger Rabbit and part of the story is about how Roger met Jessica.
+Wolf has stated the film was wending its way through Disney.

 In November 2016, while promoting his film Allied in England, Zemeckis stated that the sequel "moves the story of Roger and Jessica Rabbit into the next few years of period film, moving on from film noir to the world of the 1950s".
 He also stated that the sequel would feature a "digital Bob Hoskins", as Eddie Valiant would return in "ghost form".
-While the director went on to state that the script is "terrific" and the film would still use hand-drawn animation, Zemeckis thinks that the chances of Disney green-lighting the sequel are "slim".
+While the director went on to state that the script was "terrific" and the film would still use hand-drawn animation, Zemeckis thinks that the chances of Disney green-lighting the sequel are "slim".
 As he explained more in detail, "The current corporate Disney culture has no interest in Roger, and they certainly don't like Jessica at all".
 In December 2018, while promoting his film Welcome to Marwen and given the 30th anniversary of Who Framed Roger Rabbit, Zemeckis reiterated in an interview with Yahoo!
-Movies that though the sequel's script is "wonderful", Disney is still unlikely to ever produce it, and he does not see the possibility of producing it as an original film for the streaming service Disney+, as he feels that it does not make any sense as there is no "Princess" in it.
-In November 2024, while promoting his latest film Here, Zemeckis again said that one of the reasons Disney will never produce the script, "as good as it is", is that Disney finds Jessica Rabbit "too hot", citing that they dressed her in a trench coat in the Disneyland attraction Roger Rabbit's Car Toon Spin.
+Movies that though the sequel's script was "wonderful", Disney was still unlikely to ever produce it, and he did not see the possibility of producing it as an original film for the streaming service Disney+, as he felt that it does not make any sense as there was no "Princess" in it.
+In November 2024, while promoting his latest film Here, Zemeckis again said that one of the reasons Disney would never produce the script, "as good as it is", was that Disney finds Jessica Rabbit "too hot", citing that they dressed her in a trench coat in the Disneyland attraction Roger Rabbit's Car Toon Spin.
 Zemeckis said that the original film was made at the right time.
+In 2025, Gary K. Wolf would note in an interview that all the rights to Roger Rabbit and associated characters had returned to him.
+Wolf stated at the time he was working on a film adaptation of his novel Jessica Rabbit: XERIOUS Business.